AXLE: Coordinated Offloading with Asynchronous Back-Streaming in Computational Memory Systems: Evaluation

 \cred{As discussed earlier, rapid notification is crucial for the end-to-end pipeline, making a naïve interrupt-based mechanism an unsuitable design choice (\Cref{subsec:system_challenge}).
-In \Cref{fig:eval_e2eTimes}, we demonstrate this by evaluating an \system variant that assumes an optimistic 50 $\mu$s~\cite{userInterrupts} interrupt-handling delay per DMA request (e.g., context switching and related costs). \Cref{fig:eval_e2eTimes}(a)–(d) show that this delay becomes a severe bottleneck for lightweight tasks.
-For example, using KAI\_Interrupt in \Cref{fig:eval_e2eTimes}(a) results in a normalized runtime of 211.83\% relative to RP. \Cref{fig:eval_e2eTimes}(e)–(g) present longer tasks where interrupt latency is partially hidden by \system’s overlapping execution.
-Nonetheless, KAI\_Interrupt still incurs considerably higher overhead than \system with local polling.}
+In \Cref{fig:eval_e2eTimes}, we demonstrate this by evaluating an \system variant that assumes an optimistic 50 $\mu$s~\cite{userInterrupts} interrupt-handling delay per DMA request (e.g., context switching and related costs). \Cref{fig:eval_e2eTimes}(a)–(d)\iscaRev{, (i)} show that this delay becomes a severe bottleneck for lightweight tasks.
+For example, using AXLE\_Interrupt in \Cref{fig:eval_e2eTimes}(a) results in a normalized runtime of \iscaRev{214.64\%} relative to RP. \Cref{fig:eval_e2eTimes}(e)–(g) present longer tasks where interrupt latency is partially hidden by \system’s overlapping execution.
+Nonetheless, AXLE\_Interrupt still incurs higher overhead than \system with local polling.}

 Compared to RP and BS, \system consistently reduces the end-to-end runtime for most workloads, except in \Cref{fig:eval_e2eTimes}(h).
-For instance, when running PageRank (\Cref{fig:eval_e2eTimes}(e)) with a 50 ns polling interval (p1), the total runtime ratio decreases by up to \cred{50.38\%} and \cred{49.12\%} relative to RP and BS, respectively.
+For instance, when running PageRank (\Cref{fig:eval_e2eTimes}(e)) with a 50 ns polling interval (p1), the total runtime ratio decreases by up to \iscaRev{50.14\%} and \iscaRev{48.88\%} relative to RP and BS, respectively.
 In this case, increasing the polling interval has little effect.
 In contrast, for relatively fine-grained tasks, the polling interval has a more pronounced impact.
-For example, with KNN (\Cref{fig:eval_e2eTimes}(b)), extending the interval to 5 µs (p100) increases the runtime by \cred{1.17$\times$} compared to using the 50 ns interval.
+For example, with KNN (\Cref{fig:eval_e2eTimes}(b)), extending the interval to 5 µs (p100) increases the runtime by \iscaRev{1.18$\times$} compared to using the 50 ns interval.

-In \Cref{fig:eval_e2eTimes}(i), we report the end-to-end time ratio reduction of \system under different polling intervals.
+In \Cref{fig:eval_e2eTimes}\iscaRev{(j)}, we report the end-to-end time ratio reduction of \system under different polling intervals.
 We present average, geomean, and maximum values across all workloads compared to each baselines.
-With a short interval (p1), the average of the time ratio reductions across all workloads is \cred{34.9\%} over RP and \cred{30.7\%} over BS.
-Extending the interval to p100 diminishes the benefit.
-As the interval grows, the behavior converges to that of bulk synchronous flow.
-We show that polling intervals in the range of a few microseconds provide substantial improvements, while allowing processing units to perform useful work instead of spinning~\cite{shenango}.
+With a short interval (p1), the average of the time ratio reductions across all workloads is \iscaRev{30.21\%} over RP and \iscaRev{26.22\%} over BS.
+Extending the interval to p100 diminishes the benefit. \iscaRev{Nevertheless,} we show that polling intervals of a few microseconds provide substantial improvements. \iscaRev{Longer polling intervals introduce a clear trade-off between application performance and host core efficiency, which we analyze in detail in the later sections (\Cref{subsec:eval_caseStudy}). }